prabhjotaulakh159/Series-vs-Cable-MERN/README.md

 The official Swagger UI for their datasets and routes can be found at: [The TV DB Swagger UI](https://thetvdb.github.io/v4-api/#/)

 ## Libraries
-As of now, we are using the Plotly library, as well as the Intersection Observer library to do some cool lazy rendering.
+We the Plotly library, as well as the Intersection Observer library to do some cool lazy rendering.
+For the routing of the nav bar, we also used the react router to make those buttons clickable and guide users to the respective graphs.

 ### Documentations can be found at:
 - [Plotly Docs](https://plotly.com/javascript/)